jeiang/website/README.md

 # Aidan's Website(s)

-My website, made using the TRASH stack. :)
+My website, made using Rust. :)

 ## Building & Running

 ### Cargo

 Build and run the project with `cargo run`.
-The project will be available at `localhost:9001`.
+The project will be available at `localhost:9876`.

 ### Nix